SIGN IN

 It means the starting point matters.

-Just like strength training, the goal is not to begin with the heaviest weight possible.
-The goal is to build capacity gradually.
+Just like strength training, the goal is not to begin at maximum intensity.
+It is to build tolerance gradually.

-For many women, starting around 10 to 12°C can be a much more supportive place than jumping straight into more extreme ice baths of 7°C or lower.
+For many women, starting around 10 to 12°C may feel more supportive than jumping straight into colder temperatures below 7°C.

-The vagus nerve plays a key role in how we regulate stress, heart rate, breathing, digestion and recovery.
+The vagus nerve plays an important role in stress regulation, breathing, heart rate and recovery.

-When we enter cold water, the body initially activates the stress response.
+When we enter cold water, the body activates a stress response.

-But when we stay present, slow the breath, soften the body and resist the urge to fight the experience, the vagus nerve is what brings us back down to calm.
+But when we slow the breath, stay present and soften into the discomfort, the vagus nerve is what helps our nervous system to regulate.

-Cold water immersion has been linked to changes in mood, alertness and brain chemistry.
+Cold water immersion can bring changes in mood, alertness and brain chemistry.

-At ATTIKA, we do not see this as a magic fix.
+At ATTIKA, we do not see cold plunging as a magic fix.

 We see it as a practice.